Holden (automobile): EK

-Third generation
+Third generation (1962–1968)

 The Third Generation Holden introduced a new styling with a unique angular grille, and the introduction of the new flagship Premier specification, finally bringing bucket seats to the Holden, alongside many other luxury options.
 The Latter half of the Third Generation Holden was highly inspired by the 1963 Vauxhall FC Victor.
 With this half came advanced safety features such as front end disk brakes in the HD, and seatbelts in the HR.
 Holden also started experimenting with coupés during the HR era, however never came to a decision, few prototypes were created, and thus the location of such are unknown.
 It is a possibility these cars were crushed however GMH never commented on the fate of these vehicles.